planetdaz/replicad/README.md

 ### 3. Done!

-The viewer will automatically pick up the new model.
-See `models/README.md` for more details and examples.
+The viewer will automatically pick up the new model and add it to the dropdown selector.

 ## 📁 Project Structure